 Because the SKALE Network uses the Ethereum EVM, it also has full Solidity support and works with most of the Ethereum developer toolset.
 These include connecting to the Network via web3.js and web3.py and supporting tools such as Truffle, Hardhat, and Remix.
 The SKALE Network supports all major Ethereum token standards, including ETH, ERC20, ERC721, ERC1155, USDC, Dai, USDT.

 In addition, the SKALE Network supports many popular crypto wallets and browser plugins, and bridges.
 These include Bitski, Fortmatic, Metamask, Portis, Torus.
 These interface components are well-regarded in the community and used by thousands of developers.
 Lastly, the SKALE Network is easy to use.
 The steps to provision one or more SKALE chains are simple, with options to select chain duration, storage options, and more.

-The SKALE Innovator Program is a program SKALE has been running for the last year.
-The program is for projects which plan to use SKALE chains.
+The SKALE Innovator Program is for projects which plan to use SKALE chains.
 The incentives we offer projects (access to engineering resources, introductions to SKALE investors, co-marketing, and a grant for using SKALE) are provided in exchange for feedback on the platform.
 We want to ensure that the SKALE team is building the right tools and systems for developers and partners through the SKALE Innovator Program.